apache/iceberg/site/docs/spec.md

 A snapshot consists of the following fields:

 *   **`snapshot-id`** -- A unique long ID.
+*   **`sequence-number`** -- A monotonically increasing value that identifies the order in which data files and deletion files are to be processed
 *   **`parent-snapshot-id`** -- (Optional) The snapshot ID of the snapshot’s parent.
 This field is not present for snapshots that have no parent snapshot, such as snapshots created before this field was added or the first snapshot of a table.
 *   **`timestamp-ms`** -- A timestamp when the snapshot was created.
 This is used when garbage collecting snapshots.
 *   **`manifests`** -- A list of manifest file locations.
 The data files in a snapshot are the union of all data files listed in these manifests.
 (Deprecated in favor of `manifest-list`)